mir1198yusuf/incremental-replication/README.md

 - Source and destination schema name must be same.
 Table names will also be same.
 - Only `timestamp` data type column in table is supported for now as `replication_key`.
 - One clone of this repository can be configured for one pipeline.
 One pipeline can sync only one schema.
 So, if you want to sync two schemas, clone this repository twice and configure
 - No near-future plans to add parallelism in sync.
-For me, this was required but it could be limitation for others.
+For me, this (one table at a time) was required but it could be limitation for others.
 - Only `incremental-deduped` mode is supported for now.
 - This will not work on Windows for now.
 This has been tested only on Ubuntu and Mac OS.
 Open a Node.js shell and run `process.platform`.
 If you get `linux` or `darwin`, this script will work.